Rules of the Competition

 Article 2: Application deadline

-The application deadline is 28 January 2019.
-Applications must be completed online on the website of the European Charlemagne Youth Prize (www.charlemagneyouthprize.eu).
+The application deadline is 31 January 2020 at 00:00 CET.
+Applications must be submitted online via the website of the European Charlemagne Youth Prize (www.charlemagneyouthprize.eu).

 Article 3: Participation requirements

-Applicants must be between 16 and 30 years old and must be citizens or residents of one of the 28 member states of the European Union.
+Applicants must be between 16 and 30 years old and must be citizens or residents of an EU Member State.

 Participants can apply, either individually or in groups; in the case of group and cross-border projects, the project can only be submitted in one country which is closely linked to the project.